3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 absolute address in runtime and comparing it.
 But comparing it with what?
 With the addresses in the **EAT**?
 But here in **syscalls**, there are some functions that don't have an **EAT export** so then what?
-The only true answer is will be calculating the absolute address from the file on disk and then calculate the absolute offsets from the runtime but like I said it is quite complex, the AV/EDR needs to make two different calculations but that WILL DETECT OUR HOOK.
+The only true answer is will be calculating the absolute address from the file on disk and then calculate the absolute offsets from the runtime but like I said it is quite complex, the AV/EDR needs to make two different calculations but that will detect our hook.
- Anyways I don't really think that any AV/EDR is doing that except a few (we really need someone to test this, don't we huh? ).
+ Anyways I don't really think that for now any AV/EDR is doing that.

 We can't infect the kernel with anything, we can just make for example the **NtUnloadKey2** syscall to execute **MmCopyVirtualMemory** by just changing the relative offset that will point to the other function.